Kidnapped German curator Hella Mewis freed by Iraq military | DW | 24.07.2020

 The German national has lived in Baghdad for several years, promoting the work of young Iraqi artists.

-Mewis is a prominent figure in the Iraqi art scene and a known supporter of mass anti-government protests.
+Mewis is a prominent figure in the Iraqi art scene and a known supporter of the widespread demonstrations that erupted last year against the Iraqi government, which some critics accuse of being corrupt and too close to Iran.

 Her abduction sparked concern among other foreigners and activists living in the country and authorities have not given any information about who was behind her disappearance.